Unimodular Hausdorff and Minkowski Dimensions: Introduction

+The idea behind the definition of the unimodular Hausdorff dimension is similar.
+Recall that the $\alpha$-dimensional \textit{Hausdorff content} of a compact metric space $X$ is defined by considering the infimum of $\sum_i R_i^{\alpha}$, where the $R_i$'s are the radii of a sequence of balls that cover $X$.
+Also, it is convenient to enforce an upper bound on the radii.
 Now, consider a unimodular discrete space $\bs D$ and a covering of $\bs D$ by balls which may have different radii.
-Let $R(v)$ be the radius of the ball centered at $v$ and $R(v)=0$ if no ball of the covering is centered at $v$.
-According to the above discussions, it is natural to consider a lower bound on the radii, say $R(v)\geq 1$ if $R(v)\neq 0$.
+Let $R(v)$ be the radius of the ball centered at $v$.
+It is convenient to consider a lower bound on the radii, say $R(\cdot)\geq 1$.
 Again, if $\bs D$ is unbounded, then $\sum_v R(v)^{\alpha}$ is always infinite.
-The idea is to leverage the unimodularity of $\bs D$ and consider \textit{the average of the values $R(\cdot)^{\alpha}$ per point} as a replacement of the sum.
-Under the unimodularity assumption, this can be defined by $\omid{R(\bs o)^{\alpha}}$, where $\bs o$ stands for the distinguished \textit{\rooot{}} of $\bs D$.
+The idea is to leverage the unimodularity of $\bs D$ and to consider \textit{the average of the values $R(\cdot)^{\alpha}$ per point} as a replacement of the sum.
+Under the unimodularity assumption, this can be defined by $\omid{R(\bs o)^{\alpha}}$, where $\bs o$ stands for the distinguished point of $\bs D$ (called the origin) and where, by convention, $R(\bs o)$ is zero if there is no ball centered at $\bs o$.
+This is used to define the \emph{unimodular Hausdorff dimension} of $\bs D$ in a natural way.

-To view this value in another way, it can be seen that if $\bs D$ is a stationary point process, then this quantity (after conditioning $\bs D$ to contain the origin and \rooting{} it at the origin, i.e., considering the Palm version of $\bs D$) is just a constant multiple of $\omid{\sum_{x\in \bs D \cap B}R(x)^{\alpha}}$, where $B$ is any Borel set of unit volume and the latter can be interpreted as \textit{the average value of $R(\cdot)^{\alpha}$ per unit volume}.
-With this definition, the infimum value of $\omid{R(\bs o)^{\alpha}}$ over such coverings is considered and the \emph{unimodular Hausdorff dimension} of $\bs D$ is defined similarly.